-This process replicates the actual flow when money first hits your PayPal account and then is transferred into your checking account.
+This process replicates the actual flow when money first hits your PayPal account and is then transferred into your checking account.
 In this instance, it’s done for bookkeeping purposes.

 Having Payouts enabled allows you to skip an extra step in the reconciliation process.
-This way, your transactions will already be pre-matched, so when you need to reconcile your checking account all you need to do is click on Match in your For Review list in QuickBooks.
+This way, your transactions will already be pre-matched, so when you need to reconcile your checking account, all you need to do is click on Match in your For Review list in QuickBooks.

 Learn more about a simplified reconciliation process and recording PayPal deposits.

 Importing PayPal refunds into QuickBooks

 Learn more about recording PayPal refunds in QuickBooks automatically.

 Reconciling PayPal transactions in QuickBooks at ease

+What’s particularly important is that all fees, refunds, and deposits are properly imported into QuickBooks, replicating the actual money flow.
 You can open the For Review tab in your checking account to click Match on pre-confirmed matches.
 Once it’s done, you can easily reconcile your checking account.

 Learn more about reconciling PayPal transactions in QuickBooks.

+Are you an e-commerce accountant?
+Learn how Synder can help you manage multiple clients from one single place or watch our webinar.
 Do you need further customization?
 Learn how to customize settings even further to tailor them to your needs.